open-mmlab/mmdetection/docs/en/get_started.md

 - sigmoid_focal_loss_cuda
 - bbox_overlaps

-If you try to run inference with a model containing above ops, an error will be raised.
+If you try to train/test/inference a model containing above ops, an error will be raised.
 The following table lists affected algorithms.

 |                        Operator                         |                            Model                             |